mmbones/myfirst/README.md

 installed git bash and R studio

 # day two

-**introduction to command line**
+**introduction to command line*

-1.cd-changes directory
+1.  cd-changes directory
-2.pwd-print work directory to know where you are 3.mkdir-while creating a file
+2.  pwd-print work directory to know where you are
+3.  mkdir-while creating a file
-4.nano-creating a document
+4.  nano-creating a document
-5.cd..-moving back one step
+5.  cd..-moving back one step
-6.ls-listing current document
+6.  ls-listing current document
-7.mv-moving document from the folder
+7.  mv-moving document from the folder
-8.cd../.. moving two steps back
+8.  cd../.. moving two steps back
-9.rm-removing a folder
+9.  rm-removing a folder

 # day three